paolomotta/unsupervised-cellular-phenotyping/README.md

 ### 2. Download Data and Model Weights

-Download the reference Whole Slide Image from the GDC Cancer Portal and place it in the `data/` directory:
+Download the reference Whole Slide Image from the GDC Cancer Portal and place the `.svs` file it in the `data/` directory:

 - **WSI File:** [TCGA-V5-A7RE-11A-01-TS1.57401526-EF9E-49AC-8FF6-B4F9652311CE.svs](https://portal.gdc.cancer.gov/files/f9147f06-2902-4a64-b293-5dbf9217c668)